 Yoga classes often provide meditation time.
 A naked yoga class might provide an opportunity for naked meditation.

-It would be helpful if readers have experiences of naked meditation to share and would post them in the comments section.
+It would be helpful if readers who have experiences of naked meditation would be willing to share their practice and reflections on it by posting about it in the comments section.

 Pastor Frank Senn